Are you a FindLaw client? Looking to move or rebuild your website? I can help.

 I work with clients on developing, improving and advancing all levels of law firm websites.

 My name is James Eichenberger; I have been working in online legal marketing since 2003.
-I worked in several positions through all levels of Account Management and Sales for FindLaw from 2003 through 2008.
-I learned a lot about what attorneys want in a website.
-Unfortunately what I was supporting and eventually selling with FindLaw (and what's available through most legal marking companies) was exactly the opposite of what most lawyers wanted in a website.
+I held several positions through all levels of Account Management and Sales for FindLaw from 2003 through 2008.
+In that time, I learned a lot about what attorneys want in a website.
+Unfortunately what FindLaw was offering (and what's available through most legal marketing companies) was exactly the opposite of what most lawyers wanted in a website: Long-term contracts, high monthly fees and no clear idea of how any of this is supposed to work.

 How is Swell-Sites different?